 Our body is designed to adapt to the stress that poor food, harsh weather, illness, and even an obnoxious boss or relative might place on it.
 How people react to those stressors tells us a lot about the condition of various body systems.
 When healthy, most can encounter these stressful circumstances, navigate through them calmly and move on.
 When the body is out of balance, it reacts in a way that is out of proportion to the situation.

 Unreasonable anger, from a Traditional Chinese Medicine perspective, generally arises from the liver.
 The liver is one of our main body filters.
 It maintains hormonal equilibrium in our endocrine system, removes toxins and allergens from our blood, regulates bile secretion for proper digestion and much, much more.
 When this filter becomes clogged or when it’s weakened and not doing its job properly, there is a cascade of problems.
-All manner of menstrual problems, infertility in both men and women, headaches, allergies, arthritis, and, yes, irritability and inappropriate anger may result.
+All manner of menstrual problems, infertility in men and women, headaches, allergies, arthritis, and, yes, irritability and inappropriate anger can result.

 It can be difficult to have compassion for someone who is displaying irrational behavior when it manifests as a direct attack against you or someone you love.
 We never need to excuse bad behavior, but if we understand where it’s coming from, we might be able to help.
 In the case of the liver, there are many plants that can be made into simple teas and tinctures and are easy to grow.
 In fact, most of these plants grow like weeds in most garden soils and in most climates.
 If you don’t have them available you can get high-quality seeds and/or plants from providers like Horizon Herbs or Companion Plants.